 The immersive design of modern games, especially those with real-time multiplayer functionality, competitive rankings, and in-game rewards, significantly heightens the addictive potential.
 These features offer instant gratification, emotional escape, and social connection, which mirror the psychological drivers behind broader internet addiction.

-A 2022 study by Ng, Wiemer-Hastings, and colleagues titled Addiction to the Internet and Online Gaming emphasized that gaming addiction often shares overlapping symptoms and underlying mechanisms with internet addiction.
+A 2022 study by Ng, Wiemer-Hastings, and colleagues titled Addiction to the Internet and Online Gaming emphasized that gaming addiction often shares overlapping symptoms and underlying mechanisms with Internet addiction.
 The study found that individuals addicted to online gaming also exhibited signs of internet dependency, including withdrawal, tolerance, and functional impairment in daily life.
 It concluded that while the platforms and behaviors may differ slightly, both forms of addiction share core psychological patterns, such as poor self-regulation, social avoidance, and compulsive reward-seeking behavior.

 Social media addiction is considered a specific form of internet addiction.
 It involves excessive, compulsive engagement with platforms like Facebook, Instagram, TikTok, and others, activities that significantly contribute to overall internet overuse.
 These platforms are intentionally designed to sustain prolonged interaction through features like infinite scrolling, real-time notifications, algorithmic content recommendations, and social validation mechanisms (likes, comments, shares).